 The school maintains a library of reference books, magazines, and other pertinent publications.
-Reference materials are kept for use on the school premises but can be checked out with special permission from the library staff.
-In these cases, all materials must be signed for by the student and returned the next school day unless otherwise arranged between the library staff and student.
-The computer lab is also available for research.
+Reference materials are kept for use on the school premises but can be checked out with special permission from the office staff.
+In these cases, all materials must be signed for by the student and returned the next school day unless otherwise arranged between the office staff and student.
+The Learning Resource System is also available for research.